Purple-throated euphonia

-The purple-throated euphonia (Euphonia chlorotica) is a songbird species in the family Fringillidae.
-It was formerly placed in the Thraupidae.
+The purple-throated euphonia (Euphonia chlorotica) is a species of bird in the family Fringillidae, the finches and euphonias.
+It is found in every mainland South American country except Chile, though in French Guiana only as a vagrant.

-It is found in Argentina, Bolivia, Brazil, Colombia, Ecuador, French Guiana, Guyana, Paraguay, Peru, Suriname, Uruguay and Venezuela.

-Its natural habitats are subtropical or tropical moist lowland forests and heavily degraded former forest.
+Taxonomy and systematics

 In 1760, the French zoologist Mathurin Jacques Brisson included a description of the purple-throated euphonia in his Ornithologie based on a specimen collected in Cayenne, French Guiana.
 He used the French name Le tangara noir et jaune de Cayenne and the Latin Tangara Cayanensis Nigrolutea.
-Although Brisson coined Latin names, these do not conform to the binomial system and are not recognised by the International Commission on Zoological Nomenclature.
+Although Brisson coined Latin names, these do not conform to the binomial system and are not recognized by the International Commission on Zoological Nomenclature.
 In 1766, when naturalist Carl Linnaeus updated his Systema Naturae for the twelfth edition, he added 240 species that had been previously described by Brisson.
 One of these was the purple-throated euphonia.
 Linnaeus included a brief description, coined the binomial name Tanagra chlorotica and cited Brisson's work.
-The specific name chlorotica is from the Ancient Greek khlōrotēs "greenness".
-This is now one of 25 Neotropical species placed in the genus Euphonia that was introduced by the French zoologist Anselme Gaëtan Desmarest in 1806.
+The specific epithet chlorotica is from the Ancient Greek khlōrotēs "greenness".